Connecting to a Linux VM via SSH

 ssh -i <key_path\key_file_name> <username>@<VM_public_IP_address>

-If this is the first time you connect to a VM, you will see a warning about an unknown host:
+If this is your first time connecting to the VM, you will see an unknown host warning:

 Type yes